Carlos Machado de Bittencourt: Canudos War

 In August 1897, Bittencourt embarked to Bahia to fight the Canudos. where he quickly realized the expedition's major vulnerability: an inadequate supply structure.
 Faced with this situation, he took several measures: he dismissed suppliers, acquired products directly, organized convoys, negotiated prices, established supply posts, etc. Less than two months after his arrival, the army was victorious.
 During the war, Bittencourt engaged in various war crimes including: executions of Canudos POWs, murdering innocent women and children, slaughtered actively surrendering soldiers waving a white flag and beheaded several sleeping POWs in Monte Santo.

 Death

-On 5 November 1897, while attending a military ceremony with President Morais in honor of Brazil's victory over the Canudos, Marcelino Bispo de Melo, a Lance Corporal, approached President Morais and pointed a double-barreled pistol and attempted to shoot the president.
+On 5 November 1897, while attending a military ceremony with President Morais in honor of Brazil's victory over Canudos, Marcelino Bispo de Melo, a lance corporal, approached President Morais and pointed a double-barreled pistol and attempted to shoot the president.
 However, the gun jammed and Marcelino was grabbed by Bittencourt and Colonel Luiz Mendes de Moraes.
-Marcelino produced a dagger and fatally Stabbed Bittencourt and wounded Moraes.
+Marcelino produced a dagger and fatally stabbed Bittencourt and wounded Moraes.

+Bittencourt became known as the "Golden Marshal" (Marechal de Ouro in Portuguese).